 The Recovery and Resolution Executive Working Group consists of senior leaders and is tasked with developing Citi's Resolution capabilities.
 The group provides oversight of the development of Citi's Resolution Plan with clearly-defined milestones and deliverables.
-Prior to submission to the Capital Committee, the Resolution Plan undergoes senior management review by members of the Executive Working Group.

 Capital Planning / Recovery and Resolution Planning Team